The analysis presented on the website is based on the data from newest edition (2025).

 Cystic fibrosis

-Constraints in access to cystic fibrosis treatment and diagnosis vary dramatically in the region with the difference between the highest and the lowest-scoring country of about 35 points.
+The limitations in access to cystic fibrosis treatment and diagnosis in the V4 region vary considerably between countries - and the distance between the highest scoring countries, Czechia and Poland, and the lowest scoring Hungary is approximately 25 points.

 Read more